Seir Kieran GAA: Administration and Coaching

-This form was not maintained in the League Semi-final replay at Croke Park on 15 April, which Tipperary easily won.
-This was not the best prelude to encountering Wexford in the Leinster Senior Hurling Semi-final, fixed for Athy on 24 June 1979.
-Nonetheless, the casual beginning to this match gave way to a thrilling climax, when gallant Offaly went down by the minimum.
-Offaly began with an all-Seir Kieran half back line of Joe Mooney, Eugene Coughlan and Kieran Mooney, with Coughlan in particular doing many fine things at centre back.
-Lusmagh's Joachim Kelly played a powerful game at midfield, while of the forwards, Pat Carroll (Coolderry) posed the greatest threat.
-Offaly had their noses in front in the closing stages, but conceded the frees that allowed Buggy to level for Wexford; then Casey pointed from Tony Doran's '65, and Wexford advanced by 0-17 to 2-10.
+This form was not maintained in the League semi-final replay at Croke Park on 15 April, which Tipperary won.
+Following the loss, they faced Wexford in the Leinster Senior Hurling Semi-final, fixed for Athy on 24 June 1979.
+Offaly began with an all-Seir Kieran half-back line of Joe Mooney, Eugene Coughlan and Kieran Mooney.
+Lusmagh's Joachim Kelly played in midfield, while of the forwards, Pat Carroll (Coolderry) posed the greatest threat.
+Offaly were leading but conceded the frees that allowed Buggy to level for Wexford; then Casey pointed from Tony Doran's '65, and Wexford advanced by 0-17 to 2-10.

-Although this slender defeat was a big setback, the National Hurling League of 1979/80 again indicated that Offaly were not far off.
+The National Hurling League of 1979-80 again indicated that Offaly were not far off.
 One man playing close attention was Monsignor Tommy Maher of Thomastown, who had revolutionised the coaching of hurling from his base at St Kieran's College.
 The Monsignor was instrumental in persuading Dermot Healy, of the Conaghy Shamrocks Club, to take up the position of Offaly coach in November 1979.
-On 18 November in Nowlan Park, Offaly had a signal victory (2-9 to 3-4) over Kilkenny, proving that their October 1978 win had been no flash in the pan.
-Eugene Coughlan was in great form at midfield; Pádraig Horan scored both of Offaly's goals; and newcomer Mark Corrigan (Kinnitty) continued to impress.
+On 18 November in Nowlan Park, Offaly had a signal victory (2-9 to 3-4) over Kilkenny, proving that their October 1978 win had not been a fluke.
+Eugene Coughlan was in midfield; Pádraig Horan scored both of Offaly's goals; and newcomer Mark Corrigan (Kinnitty) continued to impress.
 By this stage Offaly (along with Galway) had become the longest-surviving team in League Division 1.
-But the Leinster Championship remained the real test.